pulse-vadc/kubernetes-vtm/deploy/README.md

 INFO: Generated random password for vTM: <password>
 ```
 To set a pre-defined password when deploying a pod, add the ZEUS_PASS environment variable to the pod specification.
-If necessary, the password can be retrieved from a Secret object as follows:
+If necessary, the password can be set and retrieved from a Secret object as follows:

+To set:
+---bash
+$ kubectl create secret generic vtm-admin-login-credentials --from-literal=vtm-admin-password={SET PASSWORD HERE}
+---

+To retrieve:
 ```
 env:
 - name: ZEUS_PASS